twlhitesh/SP2-InstaDocs---Professional-Document-Generator/README.md

 ## 🏗️ Architecture

-DocuCraft is built with a modern, component-based architecture:
+Instadocs is built with a modern, component-based architecture:

 ```
 src/